 2. Submit a full proposal.
 Organizations whose work aligns with our mission, funding priorities, and eligibility requirements may be invited to submit a full proposal (online) and/or additional organizational information.
 We may also request a call, meeting, and/or site visit in order to better understand your work.

 3. Proposal review and funding decision.
-We review each proposal and final funding decisions are made by the Board of Directors at quarterly board meetings.
-Applicants will be notified of funding decisions within one week of these meetings.
+We review each proposal and final funding decisions are made by the Board of Directors biannually.
+Applicants will be notified of the final of funding decisions within one week of these meetings.

 Once a funding request is approved, we work with grant partners to outline key milestones and expected outcomes, set up a schedule for quarterly or semi-annual verbal check-ins, and complete a grant agreement.